hexaxsoftwares/houx.js/README.md

 ### **Template Syntax**

-Pixel provides you an efficient way of encapsulating templates logic into your Pixel template without using the default javascript multline string interpolation system.
+Hexax provides you an efficient way of encapsulating templates logic into your Hexax template without using the default javascript multline string interpolation system.

 You can iterpolate model instances into the template by using the double curly braces, `{{ count }}`.